HyperSecurityLabs/HyperBreachv7/README.md

 ## Version History

-### v2.0.0 (Current)
+### v7(Current)
 - Complete rewrite in Rust
 - 20+ protocol implementations
 - Advanced evasion capabilities
 - Enterprise-grade reporting

-### v1.x Series
-- Python-based prototype
-- Limited protocol support
-- Basic functionality only

----

-**Disclaimer**: HyperBreach is intended for authorized security testing only.
-Users are responsible for ensuring compliance with all applicable laws and regulations.
-The authors assume no liability for misuse or unauthorized use of this software.

-For more information, visit [https://github.com/offensive-security/hyperbreach-rs](https://github.com/offensive-security/hyperbreach-rs)
+## Disclaimer

+HyperBreach is currently under active development and testing.
+Features, modules, and performance may change between releases.

+This project is intended strictly for:

+- Authorized security assessments
+- Authentication security research
+- Educational and laboratory environments
+- Defensive security testing

+Unauthorized access, credential abuse, service disruption, or illegal activity using this software is strictly prohibited.

+The developers and contributors of HyperBreach are not responsible for misuse, damages, or violations of applicable laws.

+Use responsibly and only in environments where you have explicit permission..